zeroluck/docs/sources/reference/interception-scripts/index.md

 The `getApiVersion` method allows API changes in order to do transparent migration from an old script to a new API.
 Currently all scripts should return 1.
 For example, in the future we can extend the API of any script and call new method(s) only if API version > 2, etc. exists.

+## Interception Script Logs
+The log files regarding interception scripts are not stored in the `wrapper.log` file.
+The logs are separated according to the module they affect.
+The oxAuth custom script logs are stored in `oxauth_script.log` and the oxTrust custom script logs are stored in the `oxtrust_script.log`.
+Please refer to these logs for any errors in the interception scripts or following the workflow of the script.

 # Application Session Management
 This script allows an admin to notify 3rd party systems about requests to end an OAuth session.
 This method is triggered by an oxAuth call to the `end_session` endpoint.
 It's possible to add multiple scripts with this type.
 The application should call all of them according to the level.